krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 *Indexed-Duplicates* are treated as an Indexed Header Field Represention (see
 {{!RFC7541}} Section 6.1), additionally inserting a new duplicate entry.
+{{RFC7541}} allows duplicate HPACK table entries, that is entries that have the same name and value.

 *Figure 2 annexes the representation for HPACK Dynamic Table Size Update (see Section 6.3 of RFC7541), which is not supported by HTTP over QUIC.*

 ### Manditory Entry De-duplication {#de-duplication}

-{{RFC7541}} allows duplicate HPACK table entries, that is entries that have the same name and value.  *Indexed-Duplicates* in QCRAM {{absolute-index}} might increase the occurence of duplicate entries, for example, in conjunction with the thresholding regime described in {{evictions}}.
-To help mitigate the performance impact of duplicate entries, HPACK for QCRAM is required to de-duplicate strings in the dynamic table.
-The table insertion logic should check if the new entry matches any existing entries (name and value), and if so, table accounting MUST charge only the overhead portion ({{!RFC7541}} Section 4.1) to the new entry.
+To help mitigate memory consumption due to duplicate entries, HPACK for QCRAM is required to de-duplicate strings in the dynamic table.
+The table insertion logic should check if the new entry matches any existing entries (name and value), and if so, table accounting MUST charge only the overhead portion ({{!RFC7541}}
+Section 4.1) to the new entry.

 Specific de-duplication mechanisms are left to implementations, but using a map in conjunction with reference counted pointers to strings would be typical.